asteris-llc/converge/docs/content/dependencies.md

 ## Cross-Node References

-Resources may references one-another as long as the references do not introduce circular dependencies.
-When creating a reference from one node to another we can use the `lookup` command to reference fields of an entry that are provided by that entries module.
+Resources may reference one another as long as the references do not introduce circular dependencies.
+When creating a reference from one node to another, we can use the `lookup` command to reference fields of another entry's module.
 The available fields will vary depending on the module and should be documented along with each module.
-The example below illustrates using `lookup` to access fields from a `docker.image` node from within `docker.container`
+The example below illustrates using `lookup` to access fields from a `docker.image` node from within `docker.container`:

 ```hcl
 docker.image "nginx" {